williamouyang/okta.github.io/docs/resources/users.md

   "resetPasswordUrl": "https://your-domain.okta.com/reset_password/XE6wE17zmphl3KqAPFxO"
 }
 ```
-*Note: This operation does not affect the status of the user.*
+> This operation does not affect the status of the user.

 ##### Request